RhettRautsaw/GIS_Tutorial/qGIS_Tutorial.md

 Say hello the Processing Toolbox.

 The Processing Toolbox is a large collection of tools that do just about anything you need.
 ESRI/ArcMap also has a similar toolbox.
 With them you can create grids, calculate distance between features (*i.e.*, points, polygons, lines), merge features together, extract by attribute, and so much more.
 There's far too many tools to go through them all, but I highly recommend taking some time to explore them all as there are tools developed for Rasters, Vectors, and more.
+Here's a list of all of them with illustrations on what they do [(QGIS Processing Toolbox)](https://docs.qgis.org/3.4/en/docs/user_manual/processing_algs/index.html)

 To process our line shapefile we have created, we are going to use three tools: